-- Potential and actual employers, referees and clients of Harrier: We generally provide candidates’ personal information to prospective employers only where the candidate has requested or otherwise consented that we do so.
+- Potential and actual employers, referees and clients of Harrier Group: We generally provide candidates’ personal information to prospective employers only where the candidate has requested or otherwise consented that we do so.
 However, where we are engaged to conduct confidential searches for management and senior executive positions, candidates’ personal information (such as name and publicly available career details), may be provided to the client without the candidate’s prior consent or knowledge.

 - Service providers: We work with third parties who provide services that may include, but are not limited to, data entry and data management, assessment services, website hosting and software testing and upgrades.
 Some of these third parties are overseas foreign companies situated in the US, India and the Philippines.
 Where personal information is disclosed to such third parties, it will be done in a manner consistent with the primary purpose for which it was collected, in accordance with this Policy.
 We will: